Webster

 About the Artist

 Robyn Webster (Christchurch) is primarily a sculptor and printmaker, although she has worked since her first exhibition, in other disciplines including painting and performance.
-She teaches senior painting at secondary level, but in recent years has devoted increasing energy to her own art practice, particularly using harakeke (flax fibre) for both sculptures and creation of shapes and motifs in printmaking, especially monoprints.
+Formerly a teacher of painting at secondary level, she now focuses on her own art practice, particularly using harakeke (flax fibre) for both sculptures and creation of shapes and motifs in printmaking, especially monoprints.

 Her monotypes also employ other natural materials for imprinting shapes – such as the giant puka leaf.
 Suggestions of cell structures, protective woman figures, house shapes and perhaps bloodlines, flow through her work.